Swordfish

 How long do swordfish live?

-Swordfish typically live around 9 to 15 years, with females often living longer and growing larger than males.
+Swordfish typically live 9 to 15 years.
+They grow quickly when young, and females generally live longer than males.